 When you first set up your Google Analytics (or a privacy-oriented analytics solution like Fathom), the information can sometimes appear to be confusing.
 I’ll explain some of the analytics terms here so you can understand them the next time you log in to work on making this one of your blogging skills—and try to pull out some actionable insights:

 - Realtime: Realtime shows you when (and where) people are currently on your blog.
 You can see where they’re from, what page they’re on, and what traffic source they used to get to your blog.

 - Audience: The audience tells you the number of users, new users, sessions, bounce rate, and a number of other important details about the people visiting your blog.
 You can adjust it to tell you the stats for a single day, or a section of days.
 You can also compare time periods with other time periods to see if your traffic is improving.
-For example, you may want to compare the month of July in 2020 to July 2019.
+For example, you may want to compare the month of March in 2021 to March of 2020.

 - Acquisition: Acquisition tells you where people are coming from to reach your blog.
 You can see if they’re coming through organic traffic, direct, social media, or referral.
 Acquisition is a very telling section because you can see what type of marketing works best for your blog.
 If you’re seeing a lot of social referrals, then you know your social media campaigns are doing well.

 - Behavior: Behavior tells you which pages people have visited, page views, unique page views, average time on page, bounce rate, and more.
 This analytic is helpful to see if people are visiting more than one page on your blog.
 You can instantly see which pages are getting the most traffic.